Alt-Ed/Learn-to-code/README.md

 e.g. git clone https://github.com/yourgithubusername/reponame.git

-### step 4 Create a branch
-On your local machine go the project folder that you cloned and use following git command inside that folder

-create a new branch using below command.

-> git checkout -b \<branch-name\>

-e.g. `git checkout -b mybranch`

 ### step 4 Lets make some contributions
 Make changes to files on your local machine work on the issue you're assigned.